Bounded Exponential Sums with Multiplicative Coefficients: Introduction

+\end{corollary} \begin{remark} Recent work of Aymone \cite{Aymone} proved \thref{aymone} in the case when $\al = 0$, $g: \N \ra \{-1,+1\}$ is completely multiplicative and $k=2,3$.
+He remarks that proving the result for all $k$ is possible with the methods in his paper, but that extending this to multiplicative functions is the subject of future research.
+Our result allows us to deal with an even wider class of functions, as well as showing that the result holds even if an exponential twist is included in the sum. \end{remark}

+\begin{remark} If we remove the assumption that $\al$ is irrational in \thref{special}, we can still say something stronger than \thref{stronger} when $f$ is completely multiplicative, takes finitely many values, or both.
+In particular, it follows from the rotation trick used to prove \thref{stronger} that if $f$ is completely multiplicative, $f(p) = \chi(p)p^{it}$ for all but finitely many primes $p$, and if $f$ takes finitely many values, then for all but finitely many primes $p$, we must have that $f(p^k)=\chi(p^k)$ for all $k \geq 1$. \end{remark}

+\begin{remark} It is easy to show (see \thref{character2} below) that if $f(n) = \chi(n) n^{it}$ for some $\chi$ and $t,$ then $S_f(x,\al)$ is bounded for all irrational $\alpha.$ \thref{special} i) then shows this is in fact the only case where the exponential sum can be bounded for some irrational $\alpha$ when $f$ is completely multiplicative, thus giving a necessary and sufficient condition for boundedness in this case. \end{remark}

-\begin{remark} For discussion of the optimality of our results, in particular \thref{stronger}, see Section \ref{5}, where we construct multiplicative functions which take values on the unit circle and have bounded exponential sums, but $\{p:f\bra{p} \neq \chi\bra{p}p^{it}\}$ is infinite for any character $\chi$ and $t \in \R$. \end{remark}
+We also mention the following conjecture, communicated to the second author by C{\'e}dric Pilatte, based on a recent paper of Fregoli \cite{fregoli2021note}.
+We note that \thref{special} ii) proves this conjecture in the special case where $f$ is multiplicative. \begin{conjecture}\thlabel{conjecture} For a function $f: \N \ra \{0,1\}$ and $E \sub \T$ with positive measure, the exponential sum $S_f(x,\al)$ is bounded uniformly for all $x > 0$ and $\al \in E$ if and only if $f$ is eventually periodic. \end{conjecture} \begin{remark} For discussion of the optimality of our results, in particular \thref{stronger,bazinmain}, see Section \ref{5}, where we show that there exist multiplicative functions which take values on the unit circle and have bounded exponential sums, but $\left\{p:f(p) \neq \chi(p)p^{it}\right\}$ is infinite for any character $\chi$ and $t \in \R$. \end{remark}